 Brake Light Switch

+A faulty brake light switch is one of the most common reasons you can’t get your Lexus out of Park or from Drive to Park.
 The brake light switch is mounted above the brake pedal.
 Even if your brake lights are working, the brake light switch can be faulty because it has several switches inside.

 Low transmission fluid level

 When your car’s transmission fluid is low, you may face problems with the transmission.
 Low transmission fluid can cause gear-related problems, like shifting, overheating gears, and gear slippage.

 If your transmission is low in fluid amount, then your reverse gear may be affected.
 If your vehicle has a low fluid, you will face shifting problems with all gears.
 However, if your vehicle drives fine but does not go in reverse, you should still check the fluid level.